TriKro/rsb-content/generative-vs-evaluative.md

 Unfortunately, as entrepreneurs, we should restrict our hypotheses to ones that can be tested within the immediate future or within our current resources.

-\[warning call out: Many things seem untestable today but clever application of lean thinking can simplify the hypothesis into a testable first step.\]
+* [ ] **Many things seem untestable today but clever application of lean thinking can simplify the hypothesis into a testable first step.**

 ## Falsifiable